react-navigation/react-navigation.github.io/versioned_docs/version-6.x/drawer-navigator.md

 #### `initialRouteName`

-The name of the route to render on first load of the navigator.
+The name of the route to render on the first load of the navigator.

 #### `screenOptions`